Share This Craft

 - If the paint doesn’t bleed, either you need more water on the paper or more water mixed with the paint.

 - If the paint bleeds too much, or if you have too much water on the page, use a paper towel to blot up excess water/paint.

 - Measure and cut paper to desired size.
-For this design, I like to cut the paper first so that I know how large I should paint the design to fit the paper nicely.
+For this design, we like to cut the paper first so that we know how large we should paint the design to fit the paper nicely.

 - Wet brush with paint; then draw a squiggly line in the shape of a tree.